 - Increased sensitivity to sounds, colours and touch.

-What are the bad side effects of taking MDMA?
+What are the bad side effects?

 - As you come up, you may get a huge rush of nervousness and uncertainty that can feel very overwhelming.

 - Prepare to grind, and not in a fun way.
 MDMA tightens your jaw muscles, and you may get some pretty unattractive mouth ulcers afterwards.

 - You can sweat buckets, feel really sick and find your heart beats too fast.

 - The surge of emotions can be too much to deal with.

 - The comedown of MDMA is pretty hardcore, and can leave you feeling miserable for days.

 How long does MDMA take to kick in?